-A: We will bear the cost of solicitation of proxies.
-We have engaged the firm of MacKenzie Partners to assist in the solicitation of proxies for a fee of \$15,000, plus the reimbursement of certain expenses.
+A: The Company will bear the cost of solicitation of proxies.
+We have engaged the firm of MacKenzie Partners to assist in the solicitation of proxies for a fee of \$10,000, plus the reimbursement of certain expenses.

 Further solicitation may be made by our directors, officers, and employees personally, by telephone, Internet, or otherwise, but such persons will not be specifically compensated for such services.
-We may also solicit, through bankers, brokers, or other persons, proxies from beneficial holders of the Common Shares.
-Upon request, we will reimburse brokers, dealers, banks, or similar entities for reasonable expenses incurred in forwarding copies of the proxy materials relating to the Annual Meeting to the beneficial owners of Common Shares which such persons hold of record.
+We may also solicit, through bankers, brokers, or other persons, proxies from beneficial holders of the common shares.
+Upon request, we will reimburse brokers, dealers, banks, or similar entities for reasonable expenses incurred in forwarding copies of the proxy materials relating to the Annual Meeting to the beneficial owners of common shares which such persons hold of record.

-- Q: What is the difference between holding Common Shares as a shareholder of record and as a beneficial owner of Common Shares held in street name? - A: Shareholder of Record.
-If your Common Shares are registered directly in your name with our transfer agent, BNY Mellon Shareowner Services, you are considered the shareholder of record with respect to those shares, and the Notice was sent directly to you by Broadridge Financial Solutions, Inc., the Company's tabulation agent and Inspector of Election.
+Q: What is the difference between holding common shares as a shareholder of record and as a beneficial owner of common shares held in street name?

+A: Shareholder of Record.
+If your common shares are registered directly in your name with our transfer agent, BNY Mellon Shareowner Services, you are considered the shareholder of record with respect to those shares, and the Notice was sent directly to you by Broadridge Financial Solutions, Inc., the Company's tabulation agent and Inspector of Election (our "Inspector of Election").

 Beneficial Owner of Common Shares Held in Street Name.
-If your Common Shares are held in an account at a brokerage firm, bank, broker-dealer, or similar organization, then you are the beneficial owner of Common Shares held in street name, and the Notice should have been forwarded to you by that organization.
+If your common shares are held in an account at a brokerage firm, bank, broker-dealer, or similar organization, then you are the beneficial owner of common shares held in street name, and the Notice should have been forwarded to you by that organization.
 The organization holding your account is considered the shareholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner of Common Shares held in street name, you have the right to direct that organization on how to vote the Common Shares held in your account.
+As a beneficial owner of common shares held in street name, you have the right to direct that organization on how to vote the common shares held in your account.

-Q: If I am a shareholder of record of Common Shares, how do I vote?
+Q: If I am a shareholder of record of common shares, how do I vote?

-A: If you are a shareholder of record, you may vote in person at the Annual Meeting, in which case we will give you a ballot when you arrive.
+- A: If you are a shareholder of record, you may vote in person at the Annual Meeting, in which case we will give you a ballot when you arrive.

-If you do not wish to vote in person or if you will not be attending the Annual Meeting, you may vote by proxy in accordance with the following instructions:

-- You may vote by proxy over the Internet by following the instructions provided in the Notice; or - If you requested printed copies of the proxy materials by mail, you must either: - 1. fill out the enclosed proxy card, date and sign it, and return it in the enclosed postage paid envelope; or - 2. vote by Internet (instructions are on the proxy card).
+If you do not wish to vote in person or if you will not be attending the Annual Meeting, you may vote by proxy in accordance with the following instructions: - You may vote by proxy over the Internet by following the instructions provided in the Notice; or - If you requested printed copies of the proxy materials by mail, you must either: - 1. fill out the enclosed proxy card, date and sign it, and return it in the enclosed postage paid envelope; or - 2. vote by Internet (instructions are on the proxy card).

-Q: If I am a beneficial owner of Common Shares held in street name, how do I vote?
+Q: If I am a beneficial owner of common shares held in street name, how do I vote?

-A: If you are a beneficial owner of Common Shares held in street name and you wish to vote in person at the Annual Meeting, you must obtain and produce at the Annual Meeting a valid proxy from the organization that holds your shares along with valid identification.
-We will give you a ballot when you arrive.
+A: If you are a beneficial owner of common shares held in street name and you wish to vote in person at the Annual Meeting, you must obtain and produce at the Annual Meeting a valid proxy from the organization that holds your common shares along with valid identification.
+We will give you a ballot when you arrive

-If you do not wish to vote in person or you will not be attending the Annual Meeting, you have the right to direct your brokerage firm, bank, broker-dealer, or similar organization on how to vote the Common Shares held in your account.
-Please refer to the voting instructions provided by such organization for directions as to how to vote the Common Shares that you beneficially own.
+If you do not wish to vote in person or you will not be attending the Annual Meeting, you have the right to direct your brokerage firm, bank, broker-dealer, or similar organization on how to vote the common shares held in your account.
+Please refer to the voting instructions provided by such organization for directions as to how to vote the common shares that you beneficially own.